azuredevcollege/aidevcollege/day2/CustomVisionApp/CustomVisionApp.md

 The [Azure Logo images](https://github.com/microsoft/AIVisualProvision/tree/master/Documents/Images/Training_DataSet) used in this example, are from the AI Vision Provision demo shown at the Microsoft Connect() event in 2018 and are not published with this repository.

+In this challenge we will use a pretrained model which is already downloaded and run the sample code to detect logos on an uploaded image.
+For explanation purposes the `Training, Testing & Downloading Model part` is explained.
+Afterwards you will open Visual Studio Code and run `npm install` as well as `node server.js` to start the project.
+At `http://localhost:3000` you can then test the model by uploading some of the [Azure Logo images](https://github.com/microsoft/AIVisualProvision/tree/master/Documents/Images/Training_DataSet).

-## Training, Testing and Downloading the Model
+## Explanation: Training, Testing and Downloading the Model

 There are two options, either to choose the __Classification__ or the __Object Detection__ model. <br>
 In this case to detect the objects on an image the `Object Detection Model` was chosen.
 For downloading purposes we chose the `General (Compact)` domain which is slightly less accurate than a standard domain with the same amount of training data.